dashpay/dips/DRAFT: Multi-Party Payout.md

 ### ProUpRevTx

-A ProUpRevTx is invalid if any of these conditions are true:
+A ProUpRevTx is invalid if any of these conditions are true (all defined in DIP3 except conditions 2-4):

-1. proTxHash can not be found in the registered masternode set (DIP3)
+1. proTxHash can not be found in the registered masternode set
 2. sharedReward > 10000 (Current DIP)
 3. sharedReward > 0 and shareHolders field is null (Current DIP)
 4. sum of values in shareHolders field != 100 (Current DIP)
-5. The inputsHash does not match the calculated hash (DIP3)
+5. The inputsHash does not match the calculated hash
-6. payloadSig is invalid (DIP3)
+6. payloadSig is invalid

 ## Masternode Rewards